-Recent research suggests that, while the UK’s fashion ecommerce sites are doing well in terms of converting both mobile and desktop visitors, they lag behind in terms of average order values (AOV).
+Recent research suggests that, while the UK’s fashion ecommerce sites are doing well in terms of converting both mobile and desktop visitors, they lag behind in terms of ecommerce average order value (AOV).

 In this post we’ll look at some of the ways sites can improve AOV.